 While in standalone mode, recordings are saved on a USB flash drive which is plugged into the front of the Rocket.

 When in the PC connected mode, recordings are saved to your PC's hard drive.

-*PLEASE NOTE*: When recording to a USB thumb drive, your recordings are formatted in 2Gb file "chunks".
+*PLEASE NOTE*: When recording to a USB thumb drive, unless the USB thumb drive is formatted as NTFS, your recordings are formatted in 2Gb file "chunks".

 Yes.
 When the Rocket is used stand alone, you can plug your microphone or your headset's microphone into the 'Mic input' jack on the front of the Rocket.
 Then you can use the mixer panel on the top of Rocket to adjust your audio volume.
-In the stand alone mode, the recordings made onto the USB thumb drive are in one audio track.
+In the stand alone mode, the recordings made onto the USB thumb drive have mixed game and microphone audio.